Lennox Lewis: Life outside boxing

 In 2000, Lewis appeared on Reflection Eternal's debut album Train of Thought, giving a shout out on the track "Down for the Count."

 In 2001, Lewis had a role in the film Ocean's Eleven in which he "boxed" against Wladimir Klitschko.

 In 2002, Lewis was reportedly offered £5m by World Wrestling Entertainment (WWE) chairman Vince McMahon to take up professional wrestling in his industry.
 His camp held discussions over a possible match with Brock Lesnar in February 2003, at the No Way Out pay-per-view event.
 Prior to the offer Lewis was familiar with wrestling; he was part of the famous match held in the old Wembley Stadium between The British Bulldog and Bret "The Hitman" Hart for the Intercontinental Championship at SummerSlam in 1992, representing the Bulldog during his entrance while bearing a Union Flag.

 In 2002, Lewis played himself on an episode of The Jersey called "It's a Mad Mad Mad Mad Jersey".

 In 2003, Lewis made a brief cameo appearance in the Jennifer Lopez and LL Cool J video "All I Have".

 In 2006, he appeared in the movie Johnny Was with Vinnie Jones.

 Lewis played in the World Series of Poker in both 2006 and 2007, and was knocked out without winning any money.

 Lewis appeared on NBC's Celebrity Apprentice in 2008.
 He came in fourth place (out of 14).

 Lewis made a public service announcement against domestic violence for Do Something.

 In 2011, he was awarded an honorary Doctorate from Wilfrid Laurier University in Waterloo, Ontario.
 He also has his own charitable foundation called the Lennox Lewis foundation which helps disadvantaged children in Canada, Jamaica, the United Kingdom, and the United States.

 Lewis is a supporter of his home town football club, West Ham United.

 On 24 May 2018, Lewis was part of an Oval Office ceremony to announce the pardon of boxer Jack Johnson.

+In 2024, Lewis joined fellow London boxers – Frank Bruno, Nigel Benn, and Chris Eubank – for a mini documentary, Four Kings.

 Personal life

-Upon retiring from boxing, Lewis moved to Miami Beach with his wife, Violet Chang, a former Miss Jamaica runner-up.
-They have three children.

-Lewis is an avid amateur chess player, and funded an after-school chess programme for disadvantaged youths, one of whom earned a university chess scholarship at Tennessee Tech.
+Lewis is a Christian.
+He is an avid amateur chess player, and funded an after-school chess programme for disadvantaged youths, one of whom earned a university chess scholarship at Tennessee Tech.
+He holds both British and Canadian citizenship.
+He married Violet Chang in 2005 after his retirement from boxing and has four children.